Datafable/gbif-data-licenses/guidelines.md

 ### False

-Data distribution is interpreted as false if it is explicitly forbidden or if use is set to false.
+Data distribution is interpreted as false if it is explicitly forbidden, if all rights are reserved, or if use is set to false.

 > * Release with permission of the appropriate parties.
 > * Oregon State University data records may be used by individual researchers or research groups, but they **may not be** repackaged, resold, or **redistributed** in any form without the express written consent of a curator of the appropriate collection. […]
+> * Data are provided for personal research only.
+Data may not be used for any commercial purposes.
+Data **may not be transferred** to another database for distribution to others without prior, written permission from the Canadian Museum of Nature.

 ### Unclear